 The early closure of nuclear power plants in several European countries, far from being an environmental victory, has become a lesson in basic economics.
 When energy demand skyrocketed due to the gas crisis, the electricity that those stable and cheap plants used to produce had to be replaced by natural gas combined cycles.
-The result was a direct increase in the price of electricity for households and industries.
+The result was a direct increase in the price of electricity for homes and industries.

 The perfect plan: paying more to turn off the lights at home 💡